Who is Responsible for Littering from a Motor Vehicle?

 The real action happens at the state and local levels.
 Many states have enacted specific laws to address vehicle-related littering.
 Here are a few examples:

-• California: In California, both drivers and passengers can be fined for littering from a vehicle.
+• California: Both drivers and passengers can be fined for littering from a vehicle.
 The fines can range from $100 to $1,000, depending on the severity and frequency of the offense.
 California also has community service requirements that may include picking up litter.

-• Texas: Texas takes a stringent approach, with fines starting at $500 and going up to $2,000 for repeat offenders.
+• Texas: Texas takes a stringent approach, with fines ranging from $500 to $2,000 for repeat offenders.
 Additionally, Texas employs a community service component, often focused on environmental cleanup projects.

 • Maine: A. A person who violates subsection 1 commits a civil violation for which a fine of not less than $100 nor more than $500 may be adjudged.
-Additionally, a person who violates subsection 1 violates the Maine Litter Control Act, Title 17, chapter 80, and is subject to the penalties set forth in that Act.
+Additionally, a person who violates subsection 1 violates the Maine Litter Control Act, Title 17, Chapter 80, and is subject to the penalties outlined in that Act.

 Local municipalities often add another layer of regulations, sometimes enforcing even stricter penalties.
 For example: